 For us, the evidence-based approach involves three types of knowledge sources: scientific knowledge, the expertise of the professionals (i.e., caregivers and policy officers), and the knowledge and expertise of the ‘demand side’ (i.e., citizens, clients).
 The interaction between researchers, professionals, and the demand side is therefore of crucial importance.

 The advisory body advise Tranzo on the basic ideas of the policy and the organization regarding research and reach of the department.
 The intention of the advises is to strengthen the position of Tranzo within the university and the health field.

-Prof. H. F. L. Garretsen, Chairman of Tranzo
+Prof. dr. H. (Dike) van de Mheen, Chairman of Tranzo